ChetanXpro/askme/README.md

-# askme CLI Tool
+# askme

-`askme` is a command-line interface (CLI) tool designed to manage and interact with a vector database.
-It enables the setup of environment secrets and performs operations such as adding PDFs to a vector DB for similarity searches and executing similarity searches with large language model (LLM).
+askme is a command-line interface (CLI) tool designed to manage and interact with PDF data.
+It can perform operations such as adding PDFs to a vector DB for similarity searches.

 ## Installation